Imelda Mary Higham

 ; 10 July 1974), professionally known as Imelda May

-, is an Irish musician and singer-songwriter.
+, is an Irish musician, producer and singer-songwriter.
 Born and raised in The Liberties area of Dublin, May began her career in music at age sixteen--performing with a number of local bands and musicians-- before forming her own band in 2002.
 She released her debut studio album, No Turning Back

 , in 2003 and relocated to London, United Kingdom with husband and guitarist Darrel Higham after its release.
 Following an appearance on the BBC music programme Later... with Jools Holland